10 tips to win more prizes on Instagram

 3. Be an active follower

-Don’t just regram and run.
 If you’re regularly liking and commenting on a company’s Instagram page, they’ll know you’re a fan.
-If you use their products, wear their clothes or visit their venue, be sure to tag them in your photo before you share it to Instagram!
+If you use their products, wear their clothes or visit their venue, be sure to tag them in your photo or story.
 Companies like to reward their fans and followers, and a competition prize is a great way to do it.

 4. Ensure your profile looks good